Singharunj20/QR-Code-generator/README.md

 # QR-Code-generator
+Python code---
-Python code for image to qr code
+Part(1)- for image to qr code.
+Part(2)- for link to qr code.